Criminal Justice (BS)

 Foreign Language and Study Abroad

-The department encourages criminal justice majors to study a foreign language of their choice and to participate in the college study abroad program.
+The department encourages criminal justice majors to study a foreign language of their choice and to participate in the university study abroad program.

 Roadmap